 Winter 2016: Khalil Abas, Anaïs Boa, Jonathan Charron, Elisabeth Hardy-Lachance, Mira Miron, Alexis Trépanier, Gabriel Váradi

-Fall 2015: Alexandra Angers is building our virtual collection of cyberspecimens of new species of Mindarus.
+Fall 2015: Alexandra Angers built our virtual collection of cyberspecimens of new species of Mindarus.

 Summer 2015: Pedro Castro-Grillo returned for a second internship working on the Phylloxera project he began the previous semester.
 Julie-Christine Martin developed the protocols for creating aphid cyberspecimens for publication on the Internet.